.

 https://www.ovh.de/support/agb/Auftragsverarbeitungsvertrag.pdf

-2.Ensuring integrity
+2.Ensuring the integrity of

 Measures to protect against unauthorized or unlawful processing, destruction or accidental damage.